cohesity/SecureX/docs/atomics/CohesityCreateSecureXIncident.md

 ### Output

-This Atomic actions gives out the following output that you can use to perform operations like resolving these objects, restoring the anomalous objects etc.
+This Atomic actions gives out the following output that you can use to perform operations like resolving or deleting the Incident.

 | **Argument Name** | **Type** | **Description** |
 | --- | --- | --- |